w3f/research/docs/research.md

 The core research team's efforts are carried out in collaboration with both industrial initiatives and academic institutions.

-Talk to us on Element at.
+Talk to us on Element at:

 <!-- <DocCardList /> -->